dododex/help/faq/what-is-dododex-pro.md

 ---
 layout: page
-title: How to Use Dododex
+title: What is Dododex Pro
-permalink: /faq/what-is-dododex-pro/
+permalink: /faq/what-is-dododex-pro
 ---

 **Dododex Pro** is an upgrade that removes ads (and a way to support the app's development) and gives you access to Night Mode.